 Phone: (401) 863-1141

 Kathy Takayama’s Brown Research page

-Kathy was selected as a Carnegie Scholar by the Carnegie Academy for the Scholarship of Teaching and Learning in 2003-04 and is a founding member of the International Society for the Scholarship of Teaching and Learning (ISSOTL).
-In 2013 she was elected President of ISSOTL.
-She is the recipient of several national and international teaching awards, including the Australian Society for Microbiology David White Award for Excellence in Teaching, the Australian College of Educators Teaching Award, and the UNSW Vice Chancellor's Award for Teaching Excellence; in 2008 she was named National Academies Education Fellow in the Life Sciences by the US National Research Council.
+Kathy was selected as a Carnegie Scholar by the Carnegie Academy for the Scholarship of Teaching and Learning in 2003-04 and is currently the President of the International Society for the Scholarship of Teaching and Learning (ISSOTL).
+She is the recipient of national and international teaching awards, including the Australian Society for Microbiology David White Award for Excellence in Teaching, the Australian College of Educators Teaching Award, and the UNSW Vice Chancellor's Award for Teaching Excellence; in 2008 she was named National Academies Education Fellow in the Life Sciences by the US National Research Council.

 In addition to directing the Center, Kathy oversees Brown’s digital pedagogy initiatives, including the Massive Open Online Course (MOOC) program.
 She created and directs the Certificate IV and V Programs, and teaches several of the Center’s workshops and seminars.
 She also directs the Departmental Faculty Peer Observations of Teaching Program and the Junior Faculty Teaching Fellows Program.
 Kathy develops and leads external grant funding for the Center and for Brown, including the Teagle Foundation Engaging Evidence program, the NSF-funded Visualization Project and the Howard Hughes Medical Institute (HHMI) STEM Education initiative.